HVML/PurC/README.md

 ## Authors and Contributors

-- Vincent Wei: The architect.
+- Vincent Wei: The architect and the maintainer.
 - XUE Shuming: A key developer, the maintainer of most modules, and PurC Fetcher.
-- LIU Xin: A developer, the maintainer of the external dynamic variant object `FILE`.
+- LIU Xin: An early developer, who implemented some features of the external dynamic variant object `FILE`.
 - XU Xiaohong: An early developer, who implemented most features of the variant module and most features of the HVML interperter.
 - GENG Yue: An early developer, who implemented some built-in dynamic variant objects.